NAIA approves athlete compensation for likeness and image, legislation still needs to be passed in Kansas

-In a landmark vote, the NAIA decides to let athletes profit from the use of their name, image, or likeness but it’s not that easy for athletes in Kansas.
+WICHITA, Kan.
+(KSNW) – In a landmark vote, the NAIA decides to let athletes profit from the use of their name, image, or likeness, but it’s not that easy for athletes in Kansas.

 “I think it is a great step in the right direction for college athletes.
 The NAIA has always been good about trying to be the leader in representing our student-athletes and this is definitely something they are passionate about,” added Bethel College Athletic Director Tony Hoops.